filip-ku/FoodPal/Docs/Agendas/agenda-03.md

-# Meeting Agenda — week 2
+# Meeting Agenda — Week 3

-**Date:** 21/11/2025
+**Date:** 28/11/2025
 **Time:** 14:45
-**Chair:** Ivan Gvardeitsev
+**Chair:** Batuhan Özkara
-**Minute Taker:** *Batuhan Özkara*
+**Minute Taker:** Ivan Gvardeitsev
-**Expected Attendees:** Ivan Gvardeitsev, Batuhan Özkara, Max ten Broeke, Merlijn Koster, Filip Kurantowicz(online), Seymur Bastin Caglayan
+**Expected Attendees:** Ivan Gvardeitsev, Batuhan Özkara, Max ten Broeke, Merlijn Koster, Filip Kurantowicz, Seymur Bastin Caglayan

 ---

 ## Previous Tasks (10–20 min)

 - **Check-in**
-  - How does everyone feel?
-  - Any stress about a particular topic?
-  - Suggestion session (share resources, helpful preparation material)

-- **Self-Study Progress**
-  - How far is everyone?
+  - Was everyone able to finish their assigned work?
+  - Does anybody need help if their work is not finished?
+  - Does everyone feel comfortable in hitting their weekly quota?
+  - Does anybody feel like they don't understand the code in a specific area

-- **Backlog Overview**
+- **Checkstyle**
-  - Questions, insights, or confusions about the current task
+  - Branches created before MR need to be checked

-- **Git Assignment**
+- **Basic Requirements**
-  - Feeling good about Git?

-- **Code of Conduct**
+  - What parts of the basic requirements are we done with
+  - Which parts of the basic requirements should we focus on now

-  - Finalize remaining points
+- **Documentation**
+  - Create issues for the stuff we're working on
+  - Merge requests need to have "Closes #(issue-number)"

+- **Merge Request Size**
+  - Should bigger merge requests be ok
+  - First front-end merge request was quite big
+  - Maybe split bigger merge requests into smaller chunks
+    - May make it easier to hit weekly quotas

 ---

 ## Current Issues for Discussion (10–15 min)

-- Finalize Code of Conduct
+- Switching up teams
+  - Should we continue with teams?
+  - Most tasks need work on multiple areas
+  - Might be more efficient to not split into teams based on frontend/commons/backend
+- Urgent tasks:
-- What tasks need to be completed before coding begins:
+  - RecipeIngredient and RecipeStep need to be finished
-  - Codebase file structure
-  - User stories
-- Additional weekly meetings? (yes/no)
+- Meeting again on monday?

 ---

 ## Demo (5 min)

-- App not started — nothing to demo
+- Share the new front end with  TA
-- Share Code of Conduct with TA
+- Share the commons and server structure with TA

 ---